 Myanmar (formerly Burma) is a country with a unique diversity of more than 130 different ethnic groups and an abundant wealth of natural resources.
 It has a population roughly equal to that of England and Wales combined, yet one in three people live below the poverty line.

-Since the inauguration of the first democratically elected government in 2011, Myanmar is slowly emerging from decades of military rule and a civil war that started in 1948 and still continues today.
-This complex issue is a priority for CAFODs work which involves conflict resolution among different ethic and religious groups.
+Since the inauguration of the first democratically elected government in 2011, Myanmar has been slowly emerging from decades of military rule and a civil war that started in 1948 and still continues today.

 The country also faces stronger storms, floods, and droughts that ravage the country, displacing, killing and destroying the livelihoods of thousands.